-The Duty Instructor, DCFI or CFI may restrict any individual to dual flights only provided a constructive debrief has first been given to the pilot in question, along with the requirement or goal required to qualify for re-solo.
+The Duty Instructor, DCFI or CFI may restrict any individual to dual flights only, provided a constructive debrief has first been given to the pilot in question, along with the requirement or goal required to qualify for re-solo.

 Any other instructor seeing a below standard or incorrect procedure must first discuss their intended actions with the duty instructor prior to putting a pilot 'on checks'.
-It is sometimes prudent to put early Solo pilots back on to checks if, for example, they do not perform a fully held-off landing.
-This will ensure bad habits are addressed at an early stage.